neroyouqiang/QuickEst/hls/release_distinguish/readme.md

-This released project is used to predict the resources after the implementation.
-The predicted resource including DSP, FF, LUT and BRAM.
+This released project is used to distinguish whecher the a design is an "outlier" design.

 ## Data preprocessing
 python preprocess.py  [-h] [--data_dir DATA_DIR]